-Table 12.
+Table 10.
 Rules for Casting to a Data Type (continued)

-Target Data Type Rules DECIMAL "DECIMAL scalar function" in SQL Reference, Volume 1 NUMERIC "NUMERIC scalar function" in SQL Reference, Volume 1 REAL "REAL scalar function" in SQL Reference, Volume 1 DOUBLE "DOUBLE scalar function" in SQL Reference, Volume 1 DECFLOAT "DECFLOAT scalar function" in SQL Reference, Volume 1 CHAR "CHAR scalar function" in SQL Reference, Volume 1 VARCHAR "VARCHAR scalar function" in SQL Reference, Volume 1 CLOB "CLOB scalar function" in SQL Reference, Volume 1 GRAPHIC "GRAPHIC scalar function" in SQL Reference, Volume 1 VARGRAPHIC "VARGRAPHIC scalar function" in SQL Reference, Volume 1 DBCLOB "DBCLOB scalar function" in SQL Reference, Volume 1 BLOB "BLOB scalar function" in SQL Reference, Volume 1 DATE "DATE scalar function" in SQL Reference, Volume 1 TIME "TIME scalar function" in SQL Reference, Volume 1 TIMESTAMP If the source type is a character string, see "TIMESTAMP scalar function" in SQL Reference, Volume 1, where one operand is specified.
+Target Data Type Rules INTEGER If the source type is BOOLEAN, then TRUE is cast to 1 and FALSE is cast to 0.
+For all other source types, see ."INTEGER scalar function" in SQL Reference Volume 1 BIGINT If the source type is BOOLEAN, then TRUE is cast to 1 and FALSE is cast to 0.
+For all other source types, see ."BIGINT scalar function" in SQL Reference Volume 1 DECIMAL "DECIMAL scalar function" in SQL Reference Volume 1 NUMERIC "DECIMAL scalar function" in SQL Reference Volume 1 REAL "REAL scalar function" in SQL Reference Volume 1 DOUBLE "DOUBLE scalar function" in SQL Reference Volume 1 DECFLOAT "DECFLOAT scalar function" in SQL Reference Volume 1 CHAR "CHAR scalar function" in SQL Reference Volume 1 VARCHAR "VARCHAR scalar function" in SQL Reference Volume 1 CLOB "CLOB scalar function" in SQL Reference Volume 1 GRAPHIC "GRAPHIC scalar function" in SQL Reference Volume 1 VARGRAPHIC "VARGRAPHIC scalar function" in SQL Reference Volume 1 DBCLOB "DBCLOB scalar function" in SQL Reference Volume 1 BLOB "BLOB scalar function" in SQL Reference Volume 1 DATE "DATE scalar function" in SQL Reference Volume 1 TIME "TIME scalar function" in SQL Reference Volume 1 TIMESTAMP If the source type is a character string, see "TIMESTAMP scalar function" in SQL Reference Volume 1, where one operand is specified.
 If the source data type is a DATE, the timestamp is composed of the specified date and a time of 00:00:00.
-If the source data type is a TIME, the timestamp is composed of the CURRENT DATE and the specified time.
+BOOLEAN If the source type is numeric, then 0 is cast to FALSE and 1 is cast to TRUE.
+NULL is cast to NULL.